schmitzoide/wplocal/README.md

 WPLOCAL is a command-line tool for creating and managing very fast local WordPress installations.
 You can create an instante in merely 8 seconds with its dedicated folder and database, without using any complicated or cumbersome platform such as Docker or Vagrant.
 Instead, it uses [Laravel Valet](https://laravel.com/docs/5.3/valet) (which uses [Caddy](https://caddyserver.com) and [DNSMasq](https://en.wikipedia.org/wiki/Dnsmasq)), MariaDB, the mighty [wp-cli](http://wp-cli.org) and PHP7 libraries all through composer and brew package managers.

-For the latest news on this project, follow [@hellodevapps on Twitter](https://twitter.com/hellodevapps) or [visit my blog](http://schmitzoi.de).
+For the latest news on this project, follow [@hellodevapps on Twitter](https://twitter.com/hellodevapps), me [@schmitzoide on Twitter](https://twitter.com/hellodevapps) or [visit my blog](http://schmitzoide.blog).
 There will be a roadmap soon here for an overview of what's planned for upcoming releases, and also with directions on how to contribute to this project and where to work on first.
 THERE'S A LOT TO DO!
 For now, I just want to test this out and get a grip of how it is working as a basic simple and very useful tool and take it to higher levels such us remote instance replications, cloning, local sharing, automatic publications and more.

 All this comes out of our daily working day at [hellodev](https://hellodev.us), a WordPress specialised agency from Porto, Portugal, as a contribution to the community.
-Please use and abuse!

 ## Using